 - The most salient features of the transgene should be described within parentheses, no spaces.

 - List regulatory sequences to the left of colon ( : ) and coding sequences to right.

-- Use the official gene symbol for Xenopus genes (e.g., tubb2b not NBT).
+- Use the official gene symbol and lowercase for Xenopus genes (e.g., tubb2b not NBT).